AztecProtocol/aztec-v1/packages/documentation/styleguide/categories/aztec.js/index.md

 `aztec.js` is the main Aztec low level npm package and is what the SDK relies on.
 It is written in JavaScript and it's principle responsibility is to construct zero-knowledge proofs.
-To this end, it exposes following proof construction methods:
+To this end, it exposes the following proof construction methods:

 - JoinSplitProof()
 - DividendProof()